What Is Rugby?

 Join Historic Rugby

 A membership keeps you informed of everything happening here, and helps support our preservation and restoration efforts.
 (We receive no federal or state funding; we rely on people like you.)

 Our Early Spring Hours of Operation are Thursday-Saturday from 10am to 5pm Eastern Time, and Sunday, Noon to 5pm Eastern Time.
 Our Visitors Centre is open, offering tours until 4pm, and our Commissary and other village shops are open.

-The Harrow Road Cafe is now open Thursday for lunch from 11am-3pm Eastern Time, Friday and Saturday for breakfast and lunch from 8am-3pm Eastern Time, and Sunday from 9am-3pm Eastern Time, serving a special brunch menu.
+The Harrow Road Cafe is now open Thursday for lunch from 11am-3pm Eastern Time; Friday and Saturday for breakfast and lunch from 8am-3pm Eastern Time, then 5pm-9pm Eastern Time for dinner; and Sunday from 9am-4pm Eastern Time, serving a special brunch menu.
 You can also get news at the Harrow Road Cafe Facebook page.

 Historic Rugby is located on Tennessee’s Cumberland Plateau, between Knoxville and Crossville.
 From Knoxville, travel either I-75 North to Exit 141 (Huntsville/Oneida) , then Highway 63 to Highway 27.
 Turn on Highway 52 and follow the signs.

 From Crossville, follow Highway127 North to Jamestown, then turn onto Route 296 to Allardt.
 Then follow Highway 52 to Rugby.